-If you would like to see any of the columns published before 2019, please contact Marion directly (see Contacts page).
+If you would like to see any of the columns published before 2019, please contact Marion directly (see the Contacts page).

 Are you glad Christmas is over?
 If there’s one thing Christmas does, it makes us think about where we belong and, for some, this is painful.
 Feeling as though we belong, whether it’s in a family group, support bubble or a place where we have roots can help us feel secure.
 But Christmas can make the feelings of not belonging and loneliness worse.